 1. Take and Toss

 This is such a good one, especially if you’re planning to shop while you’re away.
 When you start to notice your clothes have one good wear left, put them aside and plan to pack them.
 Give them one last hurrah somewhere in the world, and then leave them behind.
-You’ll lighten your load, make room for souvenirs, and de-clutter your closet in one fell swoop!
+This works especially well if you know you’ll be doing a lot of muddy or dusty hiking.
+You’ll lighten your load, make room for souvenirs, keep the rest of your luggage cleaner on the way home, and de-clutter your closet in one fell swoop!

 BONUS TIP! @AskTSA

 Did you know that the TSA is actually kind of fun to follow on Instagram?
 And did you know they are happy (and quick!) to answer your carry-on questions?
 If there’s something you’re just not sure about that you’d like to take in your carry-on (Is peanut butter a liquid?
 Is contact solution a medical necessity so I can take more than 3 ounces?
 Can I carry-on a butterknife?), by all means, ask!
 Just Tweet or Facebook them your question @AskTSA!